marcmeji/lab-git-basics-merge-conflicts/your-code/about-me.md

 My name is Marc.
 I am from Barcelona.
+I am a student of the Data Bootcamp.